openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 To validate the ID Token received, the RP MUST do the following:

 1. The Relying Party (RP) MUST determine whether the ID Token has been issued by the Self-Issued OP.
 The ID Token is self-issued if the `iss`claims and the `sub`claim have the same value.
 If both values differ, the ID Token MUST be processed as defined in [@!OpenID.Core], section 3.2.2.11..
-1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `client_id` that the RP sent in the Authorization Request as an audience.
+1. The RP MUST validate that the `aud` (audience) Claim contains the value of the Client ID that the RP sent in the Authorization Request as an audience.
 When the request has been signed, the value might be an HTTPS URL, or a Decentralized Identifier.
 1. The RP MUST identify which Subject Syntax Type is used based on the URI of the `sub` Claim.
 Valid values defined in this specification are `urn:ietf:params:oauth:jwk-thumbprint` for JWK Thumbprint Subject Syntax Type and `did:` for Decentralized Identifier Subject Syntax Type.
 1. The RP MUST validate the signature of the ID Token.
 When Subject Syntax Type is JWK Thumbprint, validation is done according to JWS [@!RFC7515] using the algorithm specified in the `alg` header parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
 The key MUST be a bare key in JWK format (not an X.509 certificate value).
 The RP MUST validate that the algorithm is one of the allowed algorithms (as in `id_token_signing_alg_values_supported`).
 When Subject Syntax Type is Decentralized Identifier, validation is performed against the key obtained from a DID Document.
 DID Document MUST be obtained by resolving a Decentralized Identifier included in the `sub` Claim using DID Resolution as defined by a DID Method specification of the DID Method used.
 Since `verificationMethod` property in the DID Document may contain multiple public key sets, public key identified by a key identifier `kid` in a Header of a signed ID Token MUST be used to validate that ID Token.
 1. The RP MUST validate the `sub` value.
 When Subject Syntax Type is JWK Thumbprint, the RP MUST validate that the `sub` Claim value equals the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in (#siop-authentication-response).
 When Subject Syntax Type is Decentralized Identifier, the RP MUST validate that the `sub` Claim value equals the `id` property in the DID Document.